-70. Plaintiff Doe incorporates Paragraphs 1 through 69 as though fully set forth herein.

-- 71. During Plaintiff Doe's time as a patient at UCLA Health, Defendants intentionally, recklessly and wantonly committed, enabled, and omitted, acts which resulted in harmful and offensive contact with intimate parts of Plaintiff Doe's person, including but not limited to sexual touching and molestation during a pelvic procedure and the groping and fondling of Plaintiff Doe's breast and buttock, without medical justification, all under the supervision of Defendant the UC Regents.
-A female chaperone who was in the room at the time of Plaintiff Doe's examination by Dr. Heaps sat silently as Plaintiff Doe was mistreated. - 72.
-During Plaintiff Doe's time as a patient at UCLA Health, Defendants also intentionally, recklessly and wantonly made, and enabled, sexual and exploitative statements of a prurient nature, based on Plaintiff's gender that were unwelcome, pervasive and severe, all under the supervision of Defendant the UC Regents.
-Again, the female chaperone who was in the room at the time of Plaintiff Doe's examination sat silently as Plaintiff Doe was subjected to these comments. - 73.
-The incidents of abuse outlined herein took place while Plaintiff Doe was under the control of Dr. Heaps and Defendant UC Regents in their capacities and positions as a physician and as supervisors of physicians, medical professionals, and other staff at Defendants' premises, and while acting specifically on behalf of Defendants' herein. - 74.
-Because of Plaintiff Doe's relationships with Defendants Dr. Heaps and the UC Regents, Dr. Heaps' status as a prominent and highly compensated gynecologist employed by the Defendant UC Regents and promoted on the UCLA Health website as a highly skilled physician, and Plaintiff Doe's vulnerability as a gynecological patient, Plaintiff Doe was unable to easily terminate the relationship she had with the Defendants. - 75.
-Because of Dr. Heaps' status, position of authority, physical seclusion of Plaintiff Doe, her mental and emotional state, vulnerable position and fear that she would be harmed, she was unable to, did not, and could not, give consent to such acts. - 76.
+- 79. Plaintiff Doe 18 incorporates Paragraphs 1 through 78 as though fully set forth herein. - 80.
+During Plaintiff Doe 18's time as a patient at UCLA Health, Defendants intentionally, recklessly and wantonly committed, enabled, and omitted, acts which resulted in harmful and offensive contact with intimate parts of Plaintiff Doe's person, including but not limited to: performing pelvic exams and breast exams in a sexual manner, which Plaintiff Doe 18 has now come to understand was without medical justification, all under the supervision of Defendant the UC Regents.
+Female chaperones who were at times in the room during Plaintiff Doe's examinations by Dr. Heaps sat silently as Plaintiff Doe was mistreated." - 81.
+During Plaintiff Doe 18's time as a patient at UCLA Health, Defendants also intentionally, recklessly and wantonly made, and enabled, what Plaintiff Doe 18 has now come to understand were sexual and exploitative statements of a prurient nature, based on

+- 82. The incidents of abuse outlined herein took place while Plaintiff Doe was under the control of Dr. Heaps and Defendant UC Regents in their capacities and positions as a physician and as supervisors of physicians, medical professionals, and other staff at Defendants' premises, and while acting specifically on behalf of Defendants' herein. - 83.
+Because of Plaintiff Doe's relationships with Defendants Dr. Heaps and the UC Regents, Dr. Heaps' status as a prominent and highly compensated gynecologist employed by the Defendant UC Regents and promoted on the UCLA Health website as a highly skilled physician, and Plaintiff Doe 18's vulnerability as a gynecological patient, Plaintiff Doe was unable to easily terminate the relationship she had with the Defendants. - 84.
+Because of Dr. Heaps' status, position of authority, physical seclusion of Plaintiff Doe, her mental and emotional state, vulnerable position and the fact that she did not understand that Dr. Heaps' conduct was not medically necessary she was unable to, did not, and could not, give consent to such acts. - 85.
 Even though Defendant UC Regents knew or should have known of these pervasive, illegal and inappropriate activities by Dr. Heaps, the UC Regents did nothing to investigate, supervise or monitor Dr. Heaps to ensure the safety of the patients in their charge.
 Nor did Defendant UC Regents put in place-or enforce-safeguards to prevent foreseeable harm to female gynecological patients, including imposition of a policy providing for the mandatory presence of an independent and properly trained chaperone, to prevent, deter and report any misconduct in the context of gynecological examinations and procedures.
-Defendant UC Regents also failed adequately (or at all) to train its employees and agents in how to recognize and report any sexual or medical battery or harassment.
+Defendant UC Regents also failed adequately (or at all) to hire appropriate chaperones or train its employees and agents in how to recognize and report any sexual or medical battery or harassment. - 86.
+With regard specifically to the liability hereunder of Defendant UC Regents, a

-- 77. With regard specifically to the liability hereunder of Defendant UC Regents, a corporation is a "person" within the meaning of Civil Code Section 51.9, which subjects persons to liability for sexual harassment within a business, service or professional relationship, and such an entity defendant may be held liable under this Statute for the acts of its employees.
-C.R. v.
-Tenet Healthcare Corp., 169 Cal.App.4th 1094 (2009).
-Further, principles of ratification apply when the principal ratifies the agent's originally unauthorized harassment, as is alleged to have occurred herein. - 78.
-Defendants' conduct (and the conduct of their agents, servants and/or employees) was a breach of their duties to Plaintiff Doe. - 79.
+- 87. Defendants' conduct (and the conduct of their agents, servants and/or employees) was a breach of their duties to Plaintiff Doe 18. - 88.
 As a result of the above-described conduct, Plaintiff has suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress including embarrassment, loss of self-esteem, disgrace, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and/or has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling.